ASSESSMENTS

 Phase 3: Clinical Field Assessment

 Candidates who are chosen to proceed to Phase 3 will work under the direct supervision of experienced physician assessors who will observe, assess and provide feedback on the candidate’s clinical and non-clinical skills that relate to family medicine.
 Over the course of the twelve-week clinical field assessment, candidates should experience a broad range of patient presentations that are common to family practice, including emergency practice.
 They will need to demonstrate throughout that they have the required competencies for independent practice as a family physician in Ontario.
+Successful candidates will be assigned to a clinical field assessment site after signing a return of service agreement with the Ontario Ministry of Health.
+The return of service process is described in the section below.

 Candidates will spend the duration of the clinical field assessment in a designated community under the direct supervision of an assessor.
 Before starting the clinical field assessment the following steps must be completed:

-2. Sign a return of service agreement with the Ministry of Health.
+• Sign a return of service agreement with the Ministry of Health so that Touchstone Institute can pair candidates with clinical field assessment locations.

 Prior to starting the clinical field assessment, all candidates must attend a mandatory orientation program at the Touchstone Institute offices in Toronto.
-The orientation will include sessions led by Canadian physicians, who will orient candidates to the Ontario health care system and the Practice Ready Ontario process.
+The orientation includes sessions led by Canadian physicians, who will orient candidates to the Ontario health care system and the Practice Ready Ontario process.
 More information about the orientation will be available closer to the program start dates.

-During the clinical field assessment candidates will work under the direct supervision of physician assessors, who will observe, assess and provide feedback on their clinical and non-clinical skills related to family medicine.
+Candidates spend 12-weeks in a designated assessment community under the direct supervision of an assessor(s).
+A stipend will be provided for the duration.
+Physician assessors will observe, assess and provide feedback to candidates about their clinical and non-clinical skills related to family medicine.

 Candidates' assessment results will be reviewed by the PRO Assessment Committee to make a final determination on the outcome of the assessment.
+A final PRA Result Letter will be uploaded to physiciansapply.ca

 Return of Service

-The return of service must be fulfilled in the Ontario community in which the offer of employment was secured.
-All candidates will be required to sign a return of service agreement with the Ontario Ministry of Health before they start their clinical field assessment.
-This agreement contracts them to work for three years full-time as family physicians, on the successful completion of their assessment.
+• All candidates will be required to sign a return of service agreement with the Ontario Ministry of Health before they start their clinical field assessment.

 The Ontario Ministry of Health has determined that practice locations in communities with a Rurality Index of Ontario (RIO) score of 40 and above those in Northern Urban Referral Centres (i.e., Timmins, North Bay, Sudbury, Sault Ste.
 Marie, and Thunder Bay) are eligible for successful candidates to complete their return of service.

-RIO is a measure of rurality that is derived from three factors: population (count and density), travel time to a basic referral centre, and travel time to an advanced referral centre.
-RIO scores are assigned to Statistics Canada census subdivisions.
-Please visit the site linked here for community RIO scores.
+• RIO is a measure of rurality that is derived from three factors: population (count and density), travel time to a basic referral centre, and travel time to an advanced referral centre.

 Program Fees